sidecartridge/sidecart-site-dev-docs/sidecartridge-tos/getting-started.md

 ### Modifying the Default and Rescue TOS Images

 The SidecarTridge TOS emulator allows you to set a default active TOS image and a rescue TOS image.
-The *default* TOS image is the one that will be booted when the Atari ST is powered on, while the *rescue* TOS image is used in case of a boot failure as a fallback option by enabling the rescue mode setting the `RESCUE` signal to the SidecarTridge TOS emulator up using the RESCUE connector and a push button.
+The *default* TOS image is the one that will boot when the Atari ST is powered on, while the *rescue* TOS image is used in case of a boot failure as a fallback option by enabling the rescue mode.
+You can set the `RESCUE` signal on the SidecarTridge TOS emulator using the RESCUE connector and a push button.

-The *default* image can be changed by editing the `DEFAULT.TXT` file in the `SidecarTrdg` volume, or by using the `SWITCHER.TOS` program on the Atari ST.
+The *default* image can be changed by editing the `DEFAULT.TXT` file in the `SidecarTrdg` volume or by using the `SWITCHER.TOS` program on the Atari ST.

-The *rescue* image ONLY can be changed by editing the `RESCUE.TXT` file in the `SidecarTrdg` volume.
+The *rescue* image can ONLY be changed by editing the `RESCUE.TXT` file in the `SidecarTrdg` volume.

 {: .warning}
 We strongly recommend using the `SWITCHER.TOS` program to change the *default* TOS image.
-We also recommend changing the *rescue* TOS image only when necessary, as it is a critical setting that should be used in case of boot failure.
+Change the *rescue* TOS image only when necessary, as it is a critical setting that should be used in case of boot failure.

-To change the *default* and *rescue* TOS images using the `SWITCHER.TOS` program, please refer to the [Switching Between TOS Versions](#switching-between-tos-versions) in the User Guide.
+To change the *default* and *rescue* TOS images using the `SWITCHER.TOS` program, please refer to the [Switching Between TOS Versions](#switching-between-tos-versions) section in the User Guide.

-Changing the *default* and *rescue* TOS images by editing the `DEFAULT.TXT` and `RESCUE.TXT` files is a straightforward process.
+Changing the *default* and *rescue* TOS images by editing the `DEFAULT.TXT` and `RESCUE.TXT` files is straightforward.
 Open the `DEFAULT.TXT` file in the `SidecarTrdg` volume and replace the name of the default TOS image with the desired TOS image file name.
-For example, to set `TOS 2.06 - SuperTOS - 50Hz` as the default TOS image, the `DEFAULT.TXT` file should contain exactly the name of the file (don't forget the extension if exists):
+For example, to set `TOS 2.06 - SuperTOS - 50Hz` as the default TOS image, the `DEFAULT.TXT` file should contain exactly the name of the file (including the extension if it exists):

 ```
 TOS 2.06 - SuperTOS - 50Hz
 ```

 {: .note }
-The MacOS and Windows operating systems may create hidden files when copying files to the SidecarTridge TOS emulator.
+macOS and Windows operating systems may create hidden files when copying files to the SidecarTridge TOS emulator.
 These hidden files are not supported by the emulator and may cause issues.
-Use the Terminal in MacOS or the Command Prompt in Windows to edit the files directly.
+Use the Terminal in macOS or the Command Prompt in Windows to edit the files directly.

 After editing the `DEFAULT.TXT` and `RESCUE.TXT` files, save the changes and eject the `SidecarTrdg` volume from your computer.
-Next time you mount the SidecarTrdg volume and open the `INFO.TXT` file, you should see the changes reflected in the default and rescue TOS images.
+The next time you mount the SidecarTrdg volume and open the `INFO.TXT` file, you should see the changes reflected in the default and rescue TOS images.

 ```
 SidecarTridge ROM chip emulator v1.0.0 - (C)2024 GOODDATA LABS SL